MichalMoscicki/ArtAgencyApp/README.md

     - `page` (integer): Specify the page number to retrieve a specific page of contacts.
 Defaults to page 1 if omitted.
     - `sortDir` (String): Specify the sorting direction.
 Can be "asc" or "desc".
 Defaults is descending if omitted.
     - `sortBy` (String): Specify the field used to sort contacts.
 Type in field name.
 Defaults is updated.

-    GET api/v1/contacts/export-json EXports all contacts as an JSON file.
+    GET api/v1/contacts/export-json    Exports all contacts as an JSON file.
 (Admin only).
     GET api/v1/contacts/{id}
     POST api/v1/contacts
+    POST api/v1/contacts/import    Imports contacts form local JSON file.
+The JSON file should be included in the request body with a key named "file," and the value should be the local file path.
+    Response details:
+    - timestamp;
+    - savedConntacts - number of successfully saved contacts
+    - dupliatedContacts - a list of duplicated contacts (if any).
+    - contactsWithError:  a list of contacts that couldn't be saved, along with corresponding error messages (if any).

     PUT api/v1/contacts/{id}
     DELETE api/v1/contacts/{id}     Deletes contact and all connected data.